practicingruby/practicing-ruby-paid/posts/v3/007-criteria-for-disciplined-inheritance.md

 In Issue 3.8, we will move on to discuss an essential form of inheritance that Sakkinen refers to as **completely consistent inheritance**.
 Exploring that topic will get us closer to the concept of mathematical subtypes, which are much more interesting at the theoretical level than incidental inheritance relationships are.
 But because Ruby's language features make even the simple relationships described in this issue somewhat challenging to manage in an elegant way, I am still looking forward to hearing your ideas and questions about the things I've covered so far.

 A major concern I have about incidental inheritance is that I still don't have a clear sense of where to draw the line between the two extremes I've outlined in this article.
-I definitely want to look further into this area, so please leave a comment if you don't mind sharing your thoughts on this.
+I definitely want to look further into this area, so please leave a comment if you don't mind sharing your thoughts.